ElamanGOD/psycho/README.md

 # Psychotherapy
-A website for psychotherapy clinic with registration/autorization process and with a feature to reset a password, with a feature to make an appointment, with a dashboard to show appointments.
+A website for psychotherapy clinic with features as:
+1. Registration/autorization process and with a feature to reset a password,
+2. Feature to make an appointment,
+3. Dashboard to show appointments.